ctmil/odoo_app/README.md

 ## Known Issues

+* Alert "Odoo server need Odoo App Connector Module" will be displayed if "odoo_app_connector" module isn't installed on Odoo Server.
+* With Odoo 11 or 12, if the App log in successful but show a "Purple Screen" that never ends, it is because is necessary set up the header `X-Frame-Options`.
 * In certain cases an installation error may occur.
 It will display the "Odoo server need Odoo App Connector Module" alert.
 If the "odoo_app_connector" module is installed and configured on the Odoo server, it will be necessary to reinstall the App on the device.
-Error detected in:
+This error was detected in:
   * Xiaomi MiMix 2 (Android Pie)
   * Samsung Notes 8